hack4impact-upenn/project-descriptions/asylum-connect-catalog.md

       website_url: http://www.asylumconnect.org/

 project:
     problem: AsylumConnect’s current resource verification model is a bottleneck, as volunteers must search for and independently verify resources for each city that the organization expands into.
-In addition, volunteers are not (all) members of our target community, and therefore not the best-equipped to verify whether or not a resource is LGBTQ-friendly, asylum seeker-friendly, etc. By allowing community members to tag, verify, and endorse resources, AsylumConnect will empower its niche and highly marginalized community while also keeping members as safe as possible.
+In addition, volunteers are not (all) members of our target community, and therefore not the best-equipped to verify whether or not a resource is LGBTQ-friendly, asylum seeker-friendly, etc. By allowing community members to tag, verify, endorse, and report resources, AsylumConnect will empower its niche and highly marginalized community while also keeping members as safe as possible.
     features:
         - Dynamic resource database with CRUD (create, read, update, delete) capabilities
         - Automated form for resource submission, editing & reporting that publishes publication requests to the admin console